SerjoPepper/bot-brother/README.md

 | invoke       | same as `command.invoke(...)`  |
 | answer       | same as `command.answer(...)`  |

-Lets look at follow example, and try to understand how and in which order they will be invoked.
+Lets look at following example, and try to understand how and in which order they will be invoked.
 ```js
 bot.use('before', function (ctx) {
   return ctx.sendMessage('bot before');